 Conversely, you can create a list of women over 30 who only visit during lunchtime hours.
+The combinations are endless.

 Using these two simple examples, it is easy to see that entirely different messages would appeal to each persona.
 Then you can save each list for future marketing campaigns.

-Email Marketing Smart Lists and Static Lists
+3. Decide on Email Marketing Smart Lists or Static Lists

 Bloom Intelligence allows users to save their segmented customer lists in two different ways.
 They can be saved as a smart list, or as a static list.

-Or, if they fall underneath the 1 hour threshold, they will be removed from the list automatically.
+Or, if they fall underneath the 1-hour threshold, they will be removed from the list automatically.

 You could send them an email persuading them to visit more often.
 You could even include an incentive, such as a free drink or dessert.